2014felixchang/inf2003-database/README.md

 - body-parser
 - express-session
 - bcrypt
+- mongodb

 1) Open Terminal/Command Prompt
 2) Navigate to the folder containing the js and html file.
-3) You can do 'npm install' or do: 'npm install express mysql body-parser express-session bcrypt' This is to install the necessary libraries
+3) You can do 'npm install' or do: 'npm install express mysql body-parser express-session bcrypt mongodb@6.7' This is to install the necessary libraries
 (P.S.
 You would need to install node.js as 'npm' is part of node.js)